Mrtracker-new/RNR/README.md

 ---

 ## 🔧 How to View
-You can check out my portfolio by visiting: My Portfolio
+You can check out my portfolio by visiting: https://mrtracker-new.github.io/RNR/

 ---